NHSDigital/nhs-notify-web-cms/docs/pages/get-started/onboard-with-notify.md

 Your organisation or service must confirm that:

 - access to internal and external interfaces is authenticated
-- it has processes to manage the lifecycle of service credentials '
+- it has processes to manage the lifecycle of service credentials'
   %}

 ## 10. Complete the connection agreement